hyeongukryu/hammock2/README.md

 hammock2
 ========
-"_REST, easy&trade;"
+_REST, easy&trade;_

 hammock2 is a single .cs file for making munchy munchy API.
 Fully dynamic, so no "client library" required.

-_(It's Dapper for HTTP)_
+It's Dapper for HTTP.

 _LOL jk there's dependencies_
 ```
 	PM> Install-Package Microsoft.Net.Http	# Or provide your own implementation of IHttpEngine
-	PM> Install-Package ServiceStack.Text	# Or provide your own implementation of IJsonConverter
+	PM> Install-Package ServiceStack.Text	# Or provide your own implementation of IMediaConverter
 	PM> Install-Package AsyncBridge
 ```